cloudfoundry-attic/bosh-notes/config-server.md

 - director should include UAA token when making a request to the config server
   - show error from the config server when token is not valid

+---

+- DELETE endpoint should delete a configuration value from the datastore
 ## TBD

 - should links point to specific version of the config value?